The Miraculous Mundane

 Miracles change things.
 Miracles turn negative situations into positive ones, and with simple acts we too can change things.
 With a kind word or a simple smile, we can make a difference in someone's day.
 Cheerful and sincere blessings can work wonders in the the way we and others feel right now.
 Simple acts not always being easy, we forgive as best we can those who have wronged us, and make amends with those we have difficulties with.

 Yes, miracles change things.
 Being miraculous beings, living in an miraculous world, we too can change things.
 We can turn the dreariness of a cloudy day into a soothing quietness, boring can become meditative, and we can take the energy that it takes to be angry or stressed and use it to be creative and imaginative.
-And thus, we see.
-We see things in different ways, and we smile.
-And as we smile, we look around, seeing, perhaps a little more brightness in this ordinary day, the brightness in the smiles of others, and the brightness in any kind or encouraging word or action, getting a glimpse of the good that surrounds us, exposing some of that perfection of those higher powers, the perfection that is reality.
+We hope for the best and despite any difficulties, we expect it; we anticipate it.
+And so we see.
+We see things in different ways, and so we smile.
+And as we smile, we look around, seeing, perhaps a little more brightness in this ordinary day, the brightness in the smiles of others, and the brightness in any kind or encouraging, word or action, getting a glimpse of the good that surrounds us, exposing some of that perfection of those higher powers, the perfection that is reality.

 Gratitude is being thankful.
 We are pleased, and we smile some more.
 When we are truly thankful, we feel the joy of gratitude.
 With humility we accept any little miracle that comes our way and we acknowledge all the goodness we experience, and we see the kindness and good spirits of others, and we become empowered to open that door a little bit more, the door that stands between us and the world of the miraculous, letting in more of the light of the extraordinary.
 And we are happy to share this miraculous-ness through our kindness and our giving, keeping the flow going, being forever thankful for our ability to do so.
 We are thankful for every moment we spend in the light and warmth of the miraculous mundane.